saikumarmh10/HexSoftwares_Web_Music_player/README.md

-Web Music Player
+Web Music Player:

 Company: HexSoftwares
 Project Type: Frontend Web Application

-Overview
+Overview:-

 The Web Music Player is a responsive and interactive browser-based music application developed under HexSoftwares.
 It allows users to play, pause, skip, and control volume through an intuitive and smooth interface.

 This project demonstrates essential front-end development skills using HTML, CSS, and JavaScript.
 It focuses on dynamic content handling, event-driven interactions, and real-time audio playback in a clean and user-friendly design.

-Features
+Features:-

 Playlist display with song title, artist, and duration